berkerol/battle-pong/index.md

 # Battle Pong

 Remake of the classic game with rockets and different game types.
-Also a beautiful simulation when computer controls both of the paddles.
+It may also work as a beautiful simulation when computer controls both of the paddles.

 [![button](play.png)](battle-pong.html)